Hakeemog/regtech/README.md

  https://github.com/Hakeemog/regtech/blob/screenshot/terraform-init-2.png
 ### Step 3: Plan the Infrastructure:  https://github.com/Hakeemog/regtech/blob/screenshot/terraform-plan
 Execute the plan command to review the infrastructure that Terraform will provision.
 After reviewing the plan, apply the configuration to provision the infrastructure using terraform apply --auto-approve.
-All the infrastructure highlighted in th plan are then provision
+All the infrastructure highlighted in th plan are then provisioned
 ### Step 4: Access the EKS Cluster
 After provisioning the EKS cluster, configure kubectl to access it using the AWS CLI with the command: aws eks --region us-east-2 update-kubeconfig --name regtech-eks see provisioned cluster: https://github.com/Hakeemog/regtech/blob/screenshot/eks-cluster.png